-We are piloting a lottery system for North Pines Campground reservations for arrival dates from July 21 through September 14, 2022.
-Successful lottery applicants will have an opportunity to make a reservation for campsites in North Pines Campground during an early access period.
-The early access period will occur before the traditional on-sale dates, with any remaining availability becoming available on the usual on-sale dates (five months in advance on the 15th of the month).
-The goals of this pilot are to:
+North Pines Campground reservations will be released by one-time early access lottery this season (April 17 through the night of October 29, 2023).
+Successful lottery applicants will have an opportunity to make a reservation for campsites in North Pines Campground during a less-competitive early access period.
+Any remaining availability will be released on the usual on-sale dates (five months in advance on the 15th of the month) beginning February 15.
+The goals of this lottery are to:

 How does the lottery work?

-You can apply for the early access lottery any time between January 18 at 7 am PST through February 6 at 8 pm PST on Recreation.gov.
+You can apply for the early access lottery any time between November 28 at 7 am PST through December 12 at 9 pm PST on Recreation.gov.
 (The lottery is available on the web, but not via the Recreation.gov app.)
-The timing of when you apply for the lottery during the lottery application period does not affect your chances of success.
-Recreation.gov will select 640 applicants using a computer-randomized, equitable approach.
-If you are one of the successful lottery applicants, you will receive your early access date and time on February 10.
-The early access period (when you can make a reservation) is from February 18 through March 10.
+When you apply for the lottery during this period does not affect your chances of success.
+Recreation.gov will select 2,500 applicants using a computer-randomized process.
+If you are one of the successful lottery applicants, you will receive your early access date and time on December 22.
+The early access period is from January 2 through February 1.

 Can I submit multiple lottery applications?

 No. You can only apply to the lottery once.